 The second attempt at fumigating the building was aimed at killing the last remaining traces of anthrax that were first discovered in Daschle's offices in October, when an anthrax-filled letter was opened by an aide to the top Democrat.
 Clean-up crews from the Environmental Protection Agency are using the liquid form of chlorine dioxide for Daschle's office.

-In the Longworth House Office Building, offices belonging to four representatives have been cleaned but remain closed.
+In Longworth House Office Building, offices belonging to four representatives remain closed but they have been cleaned up.
 Nichols said the offices are being tested for remaining spores.

 "The remediation process has been completed.
 We're in the renovation process now to go in and clean up to make sure that the offices are habitable, and we hope to have that concluded this week and have the workers back into those four offices at Longworth," Nichols said.